Distributed Graph Coloring Made Easy: Main Algorithm: Coloring Made Easy

 \RestyleAlgo{boxruled}

-Processing one batch takes one round of communication.
+Sending the colors of one batch takes one round of communication in the \LOCAL model.
+We reason at the end of the proof of \Cref{thm:mainSimple} that processing one batch also can be done in a single round of \CONGEST.
 If $k$ does not divide $q$, a node that is uncolored before the last iteration tries less than $k$ tuples in the last iteration, i.e., $|B_{\lceil q/k\rceil}|<k$.
 In fact, it will try $q-k\lfloor q/k\rfloor$ tuples.
 When a vertex picks a tuple as its permanent color $c$, it orients all edges towards neighbors that have previously chosen $c$ as a permanent color.
 If two neighbors both pick the same permanent color $c$ in the same iteration, the edge between them is oriented arbitrarily (e.g., using the input coloring for symmetry breaking from smaller input color to larger input color).
 A node joins the subgraph $P_j$ where $j$ is the index of the iteration in which it decides for a permanent color.

 Note that vertices with the same input color compute the same sequence and that all steps that are related to orientations and subgraphs are obsolete when $d=0$.
 We will show that the algorithm is well defined, i.e., that every vertex is colored before it reaches the end of its sequence.
-To prove the result we need the following well known algebraic result on the number of intersections of two degree bounded polynomials over finite fields. \begin{lemma} Let $q$ be a prime, $f\in \NN_0$ and let $p_1,p_2\in P_q^f$ distinct polynomials of degree $f_1, f_2$, respectively.
+To prove the result, we need the following well known algebraic result on the number of intersections of two degree bounded polynomials over finite fields. \begin{lemma} Let $q$ be a prime, $f\in \NN_0$ and let $p_1,p_2\in P_q^f$ distinct polynomials of degree $f_1, f_2$, respectively.
 Then there are at most $\max\{f_1,f_2\}$ points in which $p_1$ and $p_2$ intersect, i.e., $|\{x\in \FF_q \mid p_1(x)=p_2(x)\}|\leq \max\{f_1,f_2\}$~. \end{lemma}

-\begin{proof}[Proof of \Cref{thm:mainSimple}]Recall, that the prime number $q$ is the size the of the field $\FF_q$ from which the coefficients of the polynomials are taken.
+\begin{proof}[Proof of \Cref{thm:mainSimple}] Recall, that the prime number $q$ is the size of the field $\FF_q$ from which the coefficients of the polynomials are taken.
 Due to the choice of $q$ and $f$ (see \Cref{eqn:choiceOfQ}) the set $P_q^f$ contains at least one distinct polynomial for each input color $i\in[m]$.
-Recall, the choice of parameters: $X=4\Delta/(d+1)\lceil\log_{\Delta/(d+1)}m\rceil$, $R=\Delta/k$ and $C=X\cdot k$, and note that $X\geq q$.
-We first prove all statements under the assumption that all vertices are colored after $R$ iterations of the while loop; afterwards we show that this is indeed the case.
+Recall, the choice of parameters: $Z=\frac{\Delta}{d+1}$, $X=4\cdot Z\cdot\lceil\log_{Z}m\rceil$, and $R=\Delta/k$.
+Let $C=X\cdot k$ and note that $X\geq q$.
+We first prove all statements under the assumption that all vertices are colored after the $R$ iterations of the loop; afterwards we show that this is indeed the case.